 Perspective refers to the relative size differences between elements in the foreground and background.
 Perspective changes as you move closer or farther from your physical subject.
 Perspective creates the illusion of the converging lines and the feeling of depth or compression.
 Moving closer to a foreground object in your frame will make it appear larger in relation to objects in the background.
 Moving farther back has the opposite effect.

-A common misconception is that lens choice determines the apparent perspective in an image.
+A common misconception is that lens choice determines perspective.

 It does not.

-Back in the field, leave the wide-angle on your camera and move closer to the foreground object so it appears roughly the same size in your viewfinder as it did in your first telephoto image.
-The resulting image will suggest that a much greater distance separates the foreground and background elements in your frame than in your telephoto image or the enlarged wide-angle image from the same location.
+Now return to the field.
+Leave the wide-angle lens on the camera and move closer to the foreground object until it appears roughly the same size in the viewfinder as it did in the original telephoto image.
+This time, the image will suggest a much greater distance between foreground and background elements.

 “Standing” is a Verb.